Weight Lifting For Women To Get Toned & Feminine – Not Ripped Or Buff

 Another great addition to the program is cardio.
 If you want to slim down then I strongly suggest adding in cardio after each workout on days 1, 2, 4 and 5.
 I put day 3 in as an optional day to work abs and legs.
 If you do decide to work your legs then you should not do cardio after that workout.

 In my opinion, if you do HIIT followed by steady state cardio after each workout then you probably don’t need to work your legs at all.
 The will get more slim if you don’t.

 Really, I am just scratching the surface here.

-Rusty Moore, another fitness expert, goes into great detail on how weight lifting for women to tone should be done.
+Rusty Moore, another fitness expert, goes into great detail on how weight lifting for women.
 Here is a Visual Impact for Women review that outlines all of his different methods for achieving the “slim, fit & feminine” look as he describes it or you can simply visit Rusty’s site directly by clicking here.